 Spousal Sponsorship Canada

 Moving abroad and leaving your loved ones on opposite coast is not easy.
 One of the objectives of Canadian government is to see that families are reunited in Canada.
 Spousal sponsorship program is the most demanded stream under family class immigration.
 Immigration, Refugees and Citizenship Canada (IRCC) strongly supports family reunification, thus spousal sponsorship application processing is given the highest priority at Canadian Visa Offices.
 Processing time was recently reduced from 26 to 12 months for 80% of applications for both in-Canada and outside of Canada cases.

 The spouse, common-law partner or conjugal partner looking to immigrate to Canada under spousal sponsorship category must be sponsored by a Canadian citizen or permanent resident.
-If you applied to sponsor spouse outside Canada, once decision is made and application is approved, Canadian immigration authorities will issue the applicant Canada Spouse Visa (a confirmation of permanent residence).
+If you applied to sponsor spouse outside Canada, once decision is made and sponsorship application is approved, Canadian immigration authorities will issue the applicant Canada Spouse Visa (a confirmation of permanent residence).

-If you are wondering how to sponsor your spouse to Canada or you got started with your spouse’s immigration, below you’ll find more information about spousal sponsorship processing time, spousal visa requirements as well as spousal sponsorship application.
+If you are wondering how to sponsor your spouse to Canada or you if you already got started with your spouse’s immigration, below you’ll find more information about spousal sponsorship processing time, spousal visa requirements as well as spousal sponsorship application.
 While spousal sponsorship might not be an option for you at this time, you may also consider temporary residence program such visitor visa.

-Relationship Categories for Spouse Visa
+Spouse Visa Requirements

 - a Canadian citizen, a person registered in Canada as an Indian under the Canadian Indian Act or a permanent resident,